 Best investment platform for monthly savers - AJ Bell*

 Will you need help creating an investment portfolio?

-Best investment platform for model portfolios - Wealthsimple (low cost and offers free management of the first £10k for 1st year) Nutmeg (offers no management fees for the first 12 months), Moneyfarm, Hargreaves Lansdown or Fidelity
+Best investment platform for model portfolios - Moneyfarm* (offers no management fees for up to 12 months), Nutmeg (offers no management fees for the first 12 months), Wealthify*, Hargreaves Lansdown* or Fidelity*

 What investment tools do you think you will need?